How Long Does a Siamese Cat Live

 The lifespan of Siamese depends on various factors like diseases, food habits, habitat (indoor cats have a longer life span than outdoor ones due to lesser life risks), and stress factors.
 Siamese cats, if kept under proper care, live a happy, healthy, and long life.

-Scooter, a Siamese cat, holds the Guinness World Records of living until the age of 30.
+Scooter, a Siamese cat, holds the Guinness World Record for living until the age of 30.
 He was very fit even during his last years.
 Owner Gail Floyd reported that Scooter would wake up at 6 in the morning and wait until he returned from work.

 Factors Behind Life Expectancy of Siamese Cats